Help articles

 1. Go to the e-shot login page and click ‘Sign in with Microsoft’.

-3. On the Permissions requested screen, check the Consent on behalf of your organisation checkbox and accept.
+3. You will be presented with the Permissions requested screen, check the Consent on behalf of your organisation checkbox and click accept.

 This will allow other users to now sign in with their Microsoft 365 credentials, provided these users are set up in the e-shot account first.
-This will be managed by the e-shot account administrator.
+The e-shot account administrator will manage this.

-5. Ask the e-shot administrator to test that they can now login to e-shot using their Microsoft login.
+5. Ask the e-shot administrator to test that they can now sign in to e-shot using their Microsoft login.

 Disclaimer:

-• Our technical team can assist with this but they will NOT be able to set it up for you as they do not have the required authority to do so.
+Our technical team can offer help, but they will NOT be able to set it up for you as they do not have the required authority in your organisation.

 Email marketing healthcheck